 “I had originally hoped to serve this with a Greek-Style Baked Cod recipe.
 Unfortunately, that recipe flopped, but this rice was fantastic.
 It makes a lot rice, so I needed to find something else to serve with it.
 That led me to my Sumac Chicken recipe and they went perfectly together.
 This would still be a great accompaniment to fish.” – April Ferre

 - 2 Cups Medium or Long Grain White Rice

 - 1 Cup Vermicelli Pasta Broken into Small Pieces

 - 2 1/2 Tablespoons Olive Oil

 - 1/2 to 3/4 Cup Pine Nuts Toasted

 - Rinse the rice until water runs clear, then place it in a medium bowl and cover with water.
 Soak for 15 to 20 minutes.
 Test to see if you can easily break a grain of rice by simply placing it between your thumb and index finger.
 Drain well.

 - In a Dutch oven, heat the olive oil on medium-high.
 Add the vermicelli and continuously stir to toast it evenly.
 Vermicelli should turn a nice golden brown, but watch carefully not to over-brown or burn it.

 - Add the rice and continue to stir so that the rice will be well-coated with the olive oil.
 Season with salt.

 - Add 3 1/2 cups of water and bring it to a boil.
 Turn the heat to low and cover.
-Cook for 15-20 minutes on low.
-Once fully cooked, turn the heat off and leave the rice undisturbed in it’s cooking pot for 10-15 minutes, then uncover, add pine nuts and fluff with a fork.
+Cook for 15 to 20 minutes on low.
+Once fully cooked, turn the heat off and leave the rice undisturbed in it's cooking pot for 10 to 15 minutes, then uncover, add pine nuts and fluff with a fork.